finger563/webgme-gridlabd/README.md

 ### Plugins

+This section describes the plugins available to the user for interacting with the webgme client / server.

 #### UpdateGLDMeta Plugin

+**Location**: `ROOT`

 The UpdateGLDMeta plugin is useful for automatically updating or extending the webgme gridlabd meta language with information about the supported types from the current (or a selected) version of gridlabd.
 The plugin takes as input a type specification file ([example](./gld_schema/powerflow.cpp)) which can be automatically generated from gridlab-d in the following way:

 ``` bash
 gridlabd --modhelp ${module_name} > ${module_name}.cpp